In support of Fariba Adelkhah's released

-We join the CNRS in its demand for the immediate release of the researchers detained in Iran.
+We join the CNRS in its demand for the immediate release of the researcher detained in Iran.

 “The CNRS demands the immediate release of Fariba Adelkhah, a senior researcher at Sciences Po, currently on hunger strike, and Roland Marchal, a CNRS researcher, both members of the Centre for International Studies (CERI – Sciences-Po/CNRS) and held prisoners in Iran since June 2019.
 The CNRS strongly condemns their arbitrary detention which threatens the free movement of scientists, a prerequisite for conducting research.